Definition

 Why it scales and stays private

-Because the chain only carries opaque commitments, this approach keeps Bitcoin lean while supporting rich assets and logic, and it is private by construction: outsiders cannot enumerate balances or even tell that a transaction carried an RGB asset.
-The trade-off is that each holder must keep and verify their own provenance data; lose it, and you cannot prove ownership.
-It is a sharply different model from on-chain validation, where every node re-checks all state.
+Because the chain carries only commitments and never the underlying state, this approach keeps Bitcoin lean while supporting rich assets and logic, and it is private by construction: outsiders cannot enumerate balances, trace flows, or even tell that a transaction moved an RGB asset.
+It composes cleanly with Taproot, which lets those commitments hide inside otherwise normal-looking spends, and it can settle over Lightning for instant transfers.
+The trade-off is real: each holder must keep and verify their own provenance data — the chain of transitions proving how they came to own what they own.
+Lose that data and you cannot prove ownership, even though your coins are, in a sense, still "there."

 In Simple Terms